xchem/fragalysis-package/README.md

 2. Astex Fragment Network - implementation on the basis of their recent paper
 3. Conformer generation code - based on known X-ray structures
 4. Support for the neo4j 4.4.2 graph database

+## Pre-commit
+The project uses [pre-commit] to enforce linting of files prior to committing them to the upstream repository.

+To get started review the pre-commit utility and then set-up your local clone by following the **Installation** and **Quick Start** sections of the pre-commit documentation.

+Ideally from a Python environment...

+    python -m venv venv
+    source venv/bin/activate

+    pip install --upgrade pip
+    pip install -r build-requirements.txt
+    pre-commit install -t commit-msg -t pre-commit

+Now the project's rules will run on every commit and you can check the state of the repository as it stands with...

+    pre-commit run --all-files

 ## Publishing (to PyPI)
 The version of the package is hard-coded in `setup.py`.
 Change that value